Article

 CPR for infants and children under six months

-CPR for infants, or children under six month of age, is slightly different.
+CPR for infants is slightly different.
 The rescuer should:

 CPR facts